 Download: 1955 FREEDOM CHARTER

-The RDP was the development and implementation and together with the Freedom Charter embodies the will of the people.
-We have summarised and highlighted key issues that have not been properly addressed since 1994.
+The RDP was the development and implementation and together with the Freedom Charter embodies the will of the people for post 1994 South Africa; we have summarised and highlighted key issues that have not been properly addressed since 1994.

 Download RDP summary: 1990-1994 RDP UZA summary